landar14/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```
 - Do these values differ from the estimates from the first part of the assignment?
--- Answer: Both mean and median are very close to what they were before the NA values are being filled in
+-- Answer: mean = ~10,766; median = ~ 10766.
+Both mean and median are very close to what they were before the NA values are being filled in

 - What is the impact of inputing missing data on the estimates of the total daily number of steps?
 -- Answer: Other than making the the histogram more concentrated towards the mean, there is not whole lot of impact.